Help and Support

 Q Who is my Adviser of Studies?

-Details of your Adviser of Studies will be made available in your MyCampus record during Teaching Week 1.
-You must meet your adviser of studies for the first time before 1 October 2021.
+Details of your Adviser of Studies will be made available in your MyCampus record as soon as you possible following commencement of registration.
+You must meet your adviser of studies for the first time before Friday 6 October.

 Q Is attendance compulsory?

-Attendance is not compulsory at lectures but statistics show that there is a definite correlation between attendance and the grades that students achieve.
+Attendance is not compulsory at lectures.
+However, statistics show that there is a definite correlation between attendance and the grades that students achieve.
+We will monitor attendance at some lectures and labs.

 Q Can I work part-time whilst I am a student?